|

 of

-only two people per wide three-person seat in the brand new vans.
-Now everyone has
+only two people per wide three-person seat in the comfortable

 their own window seat with a view! |